 Table 5 shows that contract farmers received the highest price and yield among the groups on both cultivations.
-These are the reasons to make contract farmers could generate gross revenue more than other farmer groups.
+These are the reasons why contract farmers could generate gross revenue more than other farmer groups.
 Even contract farmers had higher production cost than others, contract farmers still earned higher net profit and cash income.
-Farmers earned higher total non-cash income in transplanting than direct-seeding.
+Ingeneral, farmers earned higher total noncash income in transplanting than direct-seeding.
 On the other hand, farmers could earn more net profit in direct-seeding rather than transplanting because transplanting need much more labor requirement.
-Moreover, non-contract farmers and mixed farmers was not able generate net profit in transplanting.
+Moreover, non-contract farmers and mixed farmers were not able generate net profit in transplanting.